enjelesposo/pomodoro-app/README.md

 Further changes to be made:
-- make the ambient sound the same length as the study duration.
+- make the ticking ambient sound the same length as the study duration.
-- fix the checkbox on the task list.
 - add some animations when deleting task.
 - add a short and long break timer.